All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What is eugenics?

-Eugenics (from Greek «eugenes» — «well-born», «noble») <TAG1> is a scientifically unfounded and deeply immoral theory that emerged in the late 19th century.
-Its proponents believed that it was possible to improve humanity «through the so-called » selective breeding«, supposedly by accumulating desirable traits and eliminating undesirable ones.
-These ideas were based on a distorted understanding of genetics, arguing that complex human qualities like intelligence, behavior, or disease propensity are passed down a simple hereditary path.
+Eugenics (from the Greek “eugenes” — “well-born”, “noble”) — is a scientifically unfounded and deeply immoral theory that emerged in the late 19th century.
+Its proponents believed that humanity could be “improved” through so-called “selective breeding,” allegedly accumulating desirable traits and eliminating undesirable ones.
+These ideas were based on a distorted understanding of genetics, claiming that complex human qualities such as intelligence, behavior, or susceptibility to diseases are passed down simply through heredity.

 Historically, eugenics had two main branches: